m-meliani/m-meliani.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate working in the field of evolution equations for acoustics under the supervision of [Dr. Vanja Nikoli\'c](https://vanjanikolic.net).
-I am interested in the well-posedness theory, limiting behavior and singular limits of nonlinear and nonlocal-in-time wave equations.
+I am a PhD candidate working in the field of evolution equations for acoustics under the supervision of [Dr. Vanja Nikolić](https://vanjanikolic.net).
+My research interests lie in the well-posedness theory, limiting behavior, and singular limits of nonlinear and nonlocal-in-time wave equations.